American Airlines Is Launching These 5 Europe Routes—Here’s Why You Should Go

 Dallas–Fort Worth to Buenos Aires, Argentina

-Already a popular winter route, American is extending service from DFW to Buenos Aires’s Ezeiza International Airport (EZE) into summer (May 21 through August 3, 2026, on a 787-8).
+In addition to the five new European routes, American is extending service from DFW to Buenos Aires’s Ezeiza International Airport (EZE), already a popular winter route, into the Northern Hemisphere’s summer, with flights from May 21 through August 3, 2026, on a 787-8.
 That’s shoulder season in Argentina, a cooler but quieter time to experience tango in San Telmo, graze through Palermo’s parrillas, or escape to nearby wine country in Mendoza.

 Sign up for our newsletter